-Arash Jamshidpey is a postdoctoral research scientist in the Department of Statistics and the Irving Institute for Cancer Dynamics.
+Arash Jamshidpey is a postdoctoral research scientist in the Department of Mathematics and the Irving Institute for Cancer Dynamics.
 He works under supervision of Prof. Simon Tavaré.
-He am interested in probability theory and some of its applications in biology.
-In particular, he has been working on various discrete and continuous probabilistic models with their applications on genomics, population genetics, and phylogeny reconstruction.
-His current research interests include probabilistic models on symmetric groups and derangements, interacting particle systems, branching processes, coalescent theory and their applications in genomics and cancer evolution.
-He is also interested in probabilistic population dynamics specifically models with fluctuating selection intensities.
+He is interested in probability theory and some of its applications in biology.
+In particular, he has been working on various discrete and continuous probabilistic models with their applications on genomics, population genetics, cancer and phylogeny reconstruction.
+His current research interests include probabilistic models on symmetric groups, interacting particle systems, branching processes, coalescent theory and their applications in genomics and cancer evolution.
+He is also interested in probabilistic population dynamics, specifically models with fluctuating selection intensities.